-121. Deck-Size Limits
+121. Deck Size Limits

 Constructed decks must contain a minimum of sixty cards.
-There is no maximum deck size; however, you must be able to shuffle your deck with no assistance.
-If a player wishes to use a sideboard, it must contain exactly fifteen cards.
+There is no maximum deck size; however, players must be able to sufficiently randomize their deck within the time allotted.

-With the exception of basic land cards, a player's combined deck and sideboard may not contain more than four of any individual card, counted by its English card title equivalent.
+With the exception of basic land cards, a player's combined deck and sideboard may not contain more than four of any individual card, counted by its English card title.
 All cards named Plains, Island, Swamp, Mountain, and Forest are basic.
-(The five Ice Age snow-covered lands -- Snow-Covered Plains, Snow-Covered Island, Snow-Covered Swamp, Snow-Covered Mountain, and Snow-Covered Forest -- are also basic lands.
-Note that snow-covered lands are permitted only in formats that allow the Ice Age set to be used.)
+(The five Ice AgeTM snow-covered lands-Snow-Covered Plains, Snow-Covered Island, Snow-Covered Swamp, Snow-Covered Mountain, and Snow-Covered Forest-are also basic lands.
+Note that snow-covered lands are permitted only in formats that allow the Ice Age set.)